-The Functional Genomics Facility is a division of the NIBB Core Research Facilities and is organized jointly by NIBB and NIPS for promoting DNA and protein studies.
+The Functional Genomics Facility is a division of the NIBB Core Research Facilities organized jointly by NIBB and NIPS for promoting DNA and protein studies.
 The facility maintains a wide array of core research equipment, from standard machinery like ultracentrifuges to cutting edge tools such as next generation DNA sequencers, which amount to 60 different kinds of instruments.
 The facility is dedicated to fostering collaborations with researchers both of NIBB and other academic institutions worldwide by providing these tools as well as expertise.
-Our current focus is supporting functional genomics studies that utilize mass spectrometers and DNA sequencers.
-We also act as a bridge between experimental biology and bioinformatics.
+Our current focus is functional genomics.
+We also act as a bridge between experimental biology and bioinformatics through close consultation and training.

 We recently largely renovated the building of the Functional Genomics Facility.
-For example, the Visitors Lab and the Visitors Office were newly designed so that we can promote collaboration projects.
-Indeed, in 2016, more than 200 researchers visited to use our new facility and developed active collaborations.
+For example, the Visitors Lab and the Visitors Office were newly designed so that visiting scientists can work effectively during their stay.
+In 2017, approximately 200 researchers visited to use our new facility and developed active collaborations, which resulted in 16 co-authored papers published.